WE ARE OPEN FOR THE SEASON!

 Desert Garden Maintenance Ideas for June

-June marks the beginning of summer and the end of our gardening chores for this season.
+June marks the beginning of summer and the end of most of our gardening chores for this season.
 The next three months it's time to relax and enjoy our gardens while floating in the pool.
 Dream of the projects you want to tackle and plants you want to plant in the fall!

 Topics covered: Planting, Pruning, Flowering, Vegetables, Irrigation, Pests, Weeds, and Fertilizer